-Named for the stone wall that runs around the borders of the original estate property, “Stonehedge” stood as “the ideal country home” at 211 Hampton Street in Cranford from its creation in 1903 – till it became “The Southern Club” in the 1940s – and now back again as a private residence.
-I had the honor of walking the hallways of Stonehedge and meeting the lovely owners, Steve and Nancy Price who claim that “we don’t own the home – the home owns us!”
+Named for the stone wall that runs around the borders of the original estate property, “Stonehedge” stood as “the ideal country home” at 211 Hampton Street in Cranford (we hear the address has changed over time and was originally 319 Hampton Street) from its creation in 1903 – till it became “The Southern Club” sometime in the 1950s – and now back again as a private residence.
+I had the honor of walking the hallways of Cranford’s Stonehedge and meeting the lovely owners, Steve and Nancy Price who claim that “we don’t own the home – the home owns us!”

 Stonehedge is named for the stone wall that runs around the borders of the original estate property (now subdivided into four properties).
 The name appears on the front gate along with the family name of previous owners, The Guyers.
 Construction on the home began in the fall of 1902 and was completed in May 1903.
 It was originally the home of Eustace B. and Elsie Power and their children, Phillip and Violet.